Baker Mayfield Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Season Stats

-- He has tacked on 118 rushing yards on 35 carries (plus one touchdown), averaging 7.9 yards per game.
+- He also has 118 rushing yards on 35 carries (plus one rushing touchdown), averaging 7.9 yards per game on the ground.

 - Click over to SISportsbook and find the latest player props and odds for Mayfield's matchup with the Steelers.